EvolvingAgent: Curriculum Self-evolving Agent with Continual World Model for Long-Horizon Tasks: Experiments

-This experiment compares the results of Planning with LoRA and Planning without LoRA, demonstrating that LoRA training can significantly improve model convergence speed, reduce the number of invalid subtasks, and achieve autonomous task decomposition.
-We also compare the effects of Reflection with stage 1 only, Reflection with stage 2 only, and Reflection with both stages.
-The experimental results show that combining task-based curriculum learning with data-based curriculum learning can significantly improve the model's average task success rate.
-EvoAgent is an improvement over DreamerV3.
-As shown in Figure \ref{fig_3}, EvoAgent is significantly better than DreamerV3 because the CL-based reflector can greatly filter invalid exploration and accelerate model convergence.
+This experiment compares the results of Planner with LoRA and Planner without LoRA, demonstrating that planner fine-tuning can significantly improve model convergence speed, reduce the number of invalid subtasks, and achieve autonomous task decomposition.
+We compare the effects of Reflector with stage 1 only, Reflector with stage 2 only, and Reflector with both stages.
+The experimental results show that combining curriculum subtask selection with curriculum experience selection can significantly improve the model's average performance.
+EvolvingAgent is an improvement over DreamerV3.
+As shown in Fig. \ref{fig_3}, EvolvingAgent is significantly better than DreamerV3 in path selection, which can complete subtasks in the fewest steps.
+This is because CL-based reflectors can efficiently update the world model through subtask selection and experience selection, reducing the impact of redundant experience on the world model update.
+EvolvingAgent with the CL-based reflector can greatly reduce invalid exploration and accelerate task completion.